LOS-ELFOS-DE-LA-SALLE-SDLG/los-elfos-de-la-salle-/README.md

 The robot’s sensors include three ultrasonic sensors and the **PixyCam L209**, selected for their accuracy and reliability in detecting obstacles and helping guide the robot through the course.
 The ultrasonic sensors are positioned to measure distances and detect objects to prevent collisions.
 The PixyCam is used for color tracking, enabling the robot to follow lines and make smart turns.

 .
 This setup ensures a stable power supply to all parts, minimizes power loss, and keeps everything running reliably.
 For open challenge tests, the camera can be turned off to save energy if needed

+**CHALLENGE**

+This challenge motivates us to create and develop a working robot prototype aimed at addressing a real-life issue.
+It allows us to put into practice what we’ve learned about robotics, sensors, and coding, while also strengthening our creativity, collaboration, and technical skills through hands-on experience.